The Seven Regions of Turkey Showcasing the Geographical Diversity

 1: Marmara Region

 The northwest Marmara region includes Istanbul, the most populous city with bustling streets.
-Neighboured by the Aegean region to the south, the black sea to the east and bordered by Greece and Bulgaria, residents enjoy the gorgeous Aegean and Marmara seas.
+Neighboured by the Aegean region to the south, the Black Sea to the east and bordered by Greece and Bulgaria, residents enjoy the gorgeous Aegean and Marmara seas.
 Istanbul excels in real estate, business, education, economy, and tourism, and famous tourist sites like the Hagia Sophia and Blue Mosque attract thousands daily.

 The outskirt Bursa province is noted as the Ottoman Empire’s former capital and ruling centre before they conquered Constantinople.
 As a UNESCO site, Bursa features many ancient buildings and landmarks.
 Nearby Uludag Mountain, a winter skiing destination, gained fame in Greek Mythology as the location from where the gods watched the Trojan War.